jamesgeraghty/compsys_assignment_2/README.md

 >**Data Storage**
 ---
 FireBase is used to store the images saved from the motion sensor.
+This broker topology to publich the event data to Firebase.